php-fig/fig-standards/proposed/extended-phar.md

 ### 2.1.
 The manifest file location

-The manifest file MUST always be present and located in /PHP-INF/MANIFEST.INI
+The manifest file MUST always be present and located in /PHP-INF/MANIFEST.INI or as a file [composer.json][] in root folder.

+PHP-INF is chosen because it is incompatible to [PSR-0] and cannot conflict with classes inside a package.

 If the manifest file is not found within a phar this phar is not an extended phar although it MAY contain other files inside the PHP-INF folder.